James Corden biography

 In 2007 James co-wrote and starred in the British comedy series Gavin & Stacey, which led to him winning a 2008 BAFTA for Best Male Comedy Performance.
 His work outside of Gavin & Stacey had mixed success, as he starred in mediocre films such as Vampire Killers and Gulliver’s Travels, and also worked as a host for award shows and as a panelist on British reality television.
 Doctor Who fans will remember him as two-time guest star Craig Owens.

 In 2014 it was announced that James would replace Craig Ferguson as the host of the Late, Late Show on CBS in early 2015.
+His "Carpool Karaoke" sketch, featuring singers carpooling with him while belting out their hit songs, has become a favorite.

 James Corden Filmography